RPallas92/iw7i/docs/esb.md

 ### Task 6.4: SOAP: `JAX-WS` Hello world

+Read the `README.txt` file of the `cxf-jaxrws-blueprint` example and insall the JAX-WS CXF examples.
+Test it using the `client.html`.

+Questions:
+* How many CXF endpoints are running now?
+* Can you stop and enpoint?
+Why you could want to do it?
+* Can you explain why the maven plugin `maven-bundle-plugin` is different from JAX-RS bundle?

 ### Task 6.5: Events: `ActiveMQ` example

 ### Task 6.6: Business logic: `Drools` rules